Praxxav/bynry_assesment/Readme.md

 def create_product():
     data = request.json

-    # Step 1: Check if we have all the required stuff
+    # Check if we have all the required stuff
     required_fields = ['name', 'sku', 'price', 'warehouse_id', 'initial_quantity']
     if not all(field in data for field in required_fields): return {"error": "Hey, you're missing some required info!"}, 400

-    # Step 2: Make sure the data makes sense
+    #  Make sure the data makes sense
     try:
         price = float(data['price'])
         quantity = int(data['initial_quantity'])